 I’m not sure rigidity is improved noticeably, however, there is a weight drop when compared with the FL.

-Essentially, the aim was to provide savings in rotation inertia, increasing sensitivity, therefore feel.
+Essentially, the aim was to provide savings in rotation inertia, increasing sensitivity and, therefore feel.

 In my book, these are refinements as opposed to significant upgrades.
 However, those who seek the lightest crank in the lightest possible reel will be impressed.